 For as long as I can remember, I have always had a bad relationship with alcohol.
-I would even go as far to say, it was a tumultuous and toxic relationship.
+I would even go as far as to say it was a tumultuous and toxic relationship.
 I began my drinking career at 14 years old.
-Looking back, I realize that may seem fairly young, but I was having a hard time in high school and was adamant on rebelling.
+Looking back, I realize that may seem relatively young, but I was having a hard time in high school and was adamant about rebelling.
 Months of cutting school to return home with 2 or 3 of my best friends―we would cook an elaborate breakfast, and drink from my mother’s bottle of white wine.
-I remember feeling really good, and enjoying these times.
+I remember feeling good and enjoying these times.

 Throughout my teens, I would binge-drink when I could.
-As you can imagine, it was tough for a minor to score booze.
+As you can imagine, it was tough for a minor to score hard liquor.
 The idea was always the same: I would procure alcohol and drink until I felt drunk.
-Often times that led to feeling violently ill, and ruining mine and everyone else’s night.
-None of that really mattered to me, though.
+Often that led to feeling violently ill and ruining mine and everyone else’s night.
+None of that mattered to me, though.
 I got to escape my body and all the emotions I couldn’t control.
-The way that I started drinking, was the way I always drank.
+The way that I started drinking was the way I always drank.
 From 14 to 34, I went hard because I had no rules.
 However, I didn’t always have a bottle in my hand.
 During times I had a boyfriend, my relationship with alcohol took a backseat.

 As many partnerships do, mine came to an end, and always in chaos.
-Each time, I propelled face first into drinking, once again.
-The pattern I created was using alcohol as a crutch for any and all difficulties.
-I had zero coping skills, and had no idea how to get them.
-For every problem, a ‘3 fingers, whiskey neat, no ice’ was the solution.
-As the years went on, the spirits got stronger and I grew darker.
+Each time, I propelled face-first into drinking, once again.
+The pattern I created was using alcohol as a crutch for any difficulties.
+I had zero coping skills and didn’t have any idea how to get them.
+For every problem, a three fingers whiskey neat was the solution.
+As the years went on, the spirits got stronger, and I grew darker.
 Who I became was unrecognizable.
 I was living in the shadows and felt utterly and completely lost.
-Every so often something good would happen for me.
+But, every so often, something good would happen to me.
 I would meet someone new or attain a great work opportunity, yet nothing lasted.

-I was stuck in perpetual gloom, and did not see a way out.
+I was stuck in perpetual gloom and did not see a way out.
 Constantly feeling worthless began convincing me I wasn’t worth change.
 I felt as though I didn’t have a choice but to drink―it was the only way I knew how to escape myself.
-Eventually I would try cutting back on booze, and attempted drinking less.
+Eventually, I would try to cut back on booze and attempted to drink less.
 I avoided temptations, bad influences, and only drank at outings.
 All of these were mere games I was playing, as I would continuously end up right back where I started.
 From near-death experiences and many hospital visits, nothing seemed to change.
 I evaded the issue entirely.
-I did not want to face that I could possibly be an alcoholic.
+I did not want to face that I could be an alcoholic.

 Accepting that brutal truth was one of the hardest pills I had to swallow, but it made total sense.
 I was powerless over alcohol and needed real help.
 On October 8, 2016, I decided to overcome my alcohol addiction and get sober.
 I started a program of recovery that would save my life.
-The only way for me to describe my addiction is, picturing myself as a small child, suffocating under a pile of dirt and rocks.
-I was going to die there if I didn’t do something.
+The only way for me to describe my obsession is, picturing myself as a small child, suffocating under a pile of dirt and rocks.
+I was going to die there if I didn’t do anything.
 Getting sober hasn’t been easy.
-In fact, it was the first time I actually faced anything head-on.
-I had to learn how to develop coping skills, and truly love myself.
-The day I realized I was worth it, was the day I allowed myself to grow in ways I didn’t know were possible.
+It was the first time I faced anything head-on.
+I had to learn how to develop coping skills and genuinely love myself.
+The day I realized I was worth it was the day I allowed myself to grow in ways I didn’t know were possible.

-It has been 2 years and 47 days, and I can officially say, I am a completely different person.
+It has been two years and 47 days, and I can officially say I am a completely different person.
 I have visited the depths of my soul, the darkest realms, and returned a beautiful being with a big heart.
-This year, I even began a career in recovery.
-I am a certified Recovery Coach and currently work at a Sober Living facility, outside of my career as an Influencer.
-There is no magic spell you can do or pill you can take.
-The work doesn’t stop, it is ongoing and sometimes really tough, but I do it because I love myself, and deserve every happiness.
-Today, I live a wonderful sober life that I have created with the help of my Higher Power.
-I am grateful to be alive, and share this story with you.
+I know the work doesn’t stop and can be very tough, but I do it because I love myself and deserve every happiness.
+Today, I live a beautiful sober life that I have created with the help of my Higher Power.
+I am grateful to be alive and share this story with you.
 My name is Christina, and I’m a proud alcoholic.